Pulover/PuloversMacroCreator/Documentation/Main.md

 **Pause**: Changes the behavior of *Stop Key* to pause execution.

-**When playback finishes...**: Selects an optional action to execute when all macros and loop iterations are finished.
+**Shutdown options**: Selects an optional action to execute when Playback finishes.

 **Loop**: Number of loops to execute the currently selected Macro.
 If set to 0, the loop continues indefinitely until a break or return is encountered, or the Stop Key is pressed.